Worldwar: In the Balance: Plot summary

-Hostilities between the Axis and Allied powers end almost immediately as a result of military expediency, rather than a sign of genuine co-operation.
+Hostilities between the Axis and Allied powers end almost immediately, simply because there is no other viable option.
 With the Race's forces battering the human armies into submission, no resources can be expended on human rivalries.
 The unsettling reality of the new balance of power is emphasized by the fact that in the early days of the fighting, only Germany is able to battle the aliens with any measure of success.
 That is only natural since Germany has been at war longer than the other major powers and has an economy specifically geared toward war.
-However, Americans are nauseated by the idea of fighting on the same side as Hitler while the Soviets are not quite so sure that the Germans can be trusted, even in the face of an alien invasion.
+However, Americans are nauseated by the idea of fighting on the same side as Hitler, and the Soviets, having already been betrayed and attacked by the Germans, are at best reluctant to be working alongside them.

 After the initial assault, the Race's troops come to a virtual standstill.
 It is not so much human resistance that keeps them from advancing as much as its tendency to deliberate their options before acting.
 Mankind takes advantage of the respite provided to wage localized counterattacks, nearly all of which are unsuccessful.
-In the process, it finds that the Race lacks tactical combat initiative and can be easily lured into traps.
-However, its advanced technology makes it difficult to exploit that weakness.
+In the process, it finds that the Race lacks tactical combat initiative and can be easily lured into traps, but their advanced tech makes exploiting these weaknesses almost impossible.
 The Race also discovers that its orbital atomic detonations had little or no effect on the human militaries.
 It had thought that the resulting electro-magnetic pulse would short out any advanced technology of humans, but it soon realizes that humans do not yet possess silicon computer chips.
 Most human electronics, such as radios, use vacuum tubes, which are less efficient but also more resistant to electro-magnetic interference.

 Hitler takes advantage of the brief lull in the fighting in an artillery unit in Ukraine to attack an alien base using railroad guns.
 The German battery manages to destroy two of the Race's ships (the 67th Emperor Sohrheb and the 56th Emperor Jossano), including the one that carries the bulk of the Conquest Fleet's atomic stockpile.
 The resulting explosion sends chunks of plutonium flying across several acres.
 Soviet partisans take notice of the care with which the Race goes about collecting the strange metal.

 Elsewhere in Ukraine, Major Heinrich Jäger manages to destroy one of the Race's landcruisers and a troop carrier, and another panzer unit and infantry destroy a second landcruiser but at the cost of his entire panzer company.
 Narrowly escaping from the battle, he is found by Lieutenant Ludmila Gorbunova, who flies him back to the airfield in which she is stationed.
-From there, Jäger is sent to Moscow where he spends several weeks as a guest of the Soviet government, not an official prisoner-of-war or an ally.
+From there, Jäger is sent to Moscow where he spends several weeks as an ambiguous guest of the Soviet government, considered neither an official prisoner-of-war nor an ally.
 Finally, he is asked to take part in a joint German-Soviet operation in Ukraine that is aimed at recovering some of the plutonium.